grafana-toolbox/grafanimate/README.rst

 *****
 About
 *****

-`grafanimate` captures screenshots while animating a Grafana dashboard by manipulating its `time range control`_, i.e. navigating through time.
-The result can be rendered as a sequence of png images, an animated gif file and as a video file.
+``grafanimate`` captures screenshots while animating a Grafana dashboard by manipulating its `time range control`_, i.e. navigating through time.
+The result can be rendered as a sequence of png images, an animated gif file, and as a video file.

 .. attention::